ReneOlsthoorn/Ground/README.md

 PC's later, the platform is still alive.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We were truly blessed with this plaform and it's domination for the last 30 years.
 This must be said!

-At this moment in 2025, several expert users are migrating to Linux because Windows 11 collects too much personal data and sends it to the cloud or uses it for AI.
-Microsoft wants to make Windows a sensory device for an AI companion and forces users to give up privacy.
+At this moment in 2026, several expert users are migrating to Linux because Windows 11 collects too much personal data and sends it to the cloud or uses it for AI.
+Microsoft wants to make Windows an agentic AI OS and forces users to give up privacy.
 I strongly disagree with this route, because it should be made optional.
 Use a third-party tool as such as [O&O ShutUp10++](https://www.oo-software.com/en/shutup10) to disable Copilot and Recall.
 However, with each new update, the settings can be turned on again.
 The whole situation is a shame, because Windows has such a great history.
 Like many users, I don't want to battle my OS.
 For the moment, I will not yet migrate to Linux because I owe so much to